davidmartuscello/papercup/README.md

 # papercup
-An organzation of AI agents built from basic building blocks
+An organization of AI agents built from basic building blocks